 Q12: What is the estimated return on investment (ROI) for this recommendation and how was the ROI calculated?
 Respondent skipped this question Q13: Who are the key individuals/stakeholders who would benefit from this recommendation?
-Young people in communities of high prevalence and the communities they live in and engage with.
-Q14: Are there suggested measures to accompany this recommendation that would assist in monitoring its impact?
+People who are uninsured or under-insured, whether they are living with HIV or HIV-negative members of target populations Q14: Are there suggested measures to accompany this recommendation that would assist in monitoring its impact?
 Respondent skipped this question Q15: This recommendation was submitted by one of the following Ending the Epidemic Task Force member